Abbe98/sok.riksarkivet.se-tampermonkey/README.md

-# sok.riksarkivet.se-tampermonkey
+# sok.riksarkivet.se Tampermonkey

-A set of Tampermonkey scripts for enchanting sok.riksarkivet.se
+A set of Tampermonkey scripts for enchanting sok.riksarkivet.se.